-SMP has its own extensive testing facilities, which comprise airbag testing, air conditioning testing and endurance tests.
+SMP has its own extensive testing facilities, which are currently being expanded.
+These comprise airbag testing, air conditioning testing and endurance tests.
 These facilities allow the Company to ensure that the high requirements are fulfilled in all respects, such as, for instance, those relating to passenger protection systems and pedestrian protection regulations.